-Both pure Balboa and Bal-Swing are permitted during the Balboa competitions.
+Both Pure Balboa and Bal-Swing are permitted during the Balboa competitions.

-Triple Threat Competition
+The Triple Threat

-Do you have game in Balboa, Lindy Hop and Collegiate Shag?
-You could go home with $1000 cash for the first place couple.
-Signups are limited and can only be done in person the weekend of the event.
-Instructors and students can compete and is considered an open competiton.
-Come and show us what you've got!
+Triple threat: Someone in a particular field who exhibits three skills that are necessary to excel.
+Do you have game in Balboa, Collegiate Shag, and Lindy Hop?
+You could go home with a cash prize for the first place couple.
+Last year's cash prize was $1000.
+Sign-ups are limited and can only be done in person the weekend of the event.
+Instructors and students can compete in The Triple Threat, and it is considered an open competiton.
+Show us something, kid!

-There are two Jack n' Jill divisions:
+There are two Mix & Match divisions:

 The Strictly Competitions